thosgood/this-weeks-finds/markdown/101-151/week127.md

 Z = ∫ ( ∫ exp(-\<X, ΔX\>) dX) dg

 The Laplacian depends on the metric g, and so does the inner product.
-However, the combination \<X, ΔX\> depends only on the \"conformal structure\" - i.e., it doesn\'t change if we multiply the metric by a position-dependent scale factor.
-It also doesn\'t change under diffeomorphisms.
+However, the combination \<X, ΔX\> depends only on the "conformal structure" - i.e., it doesn't change if we multiply the metric by a position-dependent scale factor.
+It also doesn't change under diffeomorphisms.

-Now the space of conformal structures on a torus modulo diffeomorphisms is something familiar: it\'s just the moduli space of elliptic curves!
+Now the space of conformal structures on a torus modulo diffeomorphisms is something familiar: it's just the moduli space of elliptic curves!
-We figured out what this space looks like in
-\"[week125](week125.html)\".
-It\'s finite-dimensional and there\'s a
-nice way to integrate over it, called the Weil-Petersson measure.
+We figured out what this space looks like in "[week125](week125.html)".
+It's finite-dimensional and there's a nice way to integrate over it, called the Weil-Petersson measure.
 So we can hope to replace the outside integral - the integral over metrics - by an integral over this moduli space.